 But most of all, I learned the basics of cooking, funny enough.

 Cooking eggs, flipping burgers, assembling sandwiches so they weren’t the dried, sad squares my mom used to make when I was a kid.
 (Sorry mom, maybe your sandwich skills have improved now but my sandwiches could have benefited from some condiments back in the day).
-I learned about food safety, internal temperatures, and “the enemies of fries” being salt, water, air, and heat.
+I learned about food safety, internal temperatures, and “the enemies of fries” being water, air, salt and heat (WASH).